 Further, unlike other Mezcals, only one specific agave plant is allowed in the production of Tequila.
-And that would be the blue weber agave, also known as blue agave plant or agave tequilana.
+And that is the blue weber agave, also known as blue agave plant or agave tequilana.

-And before I explain the different types of Tequila, I want you to know that there are also two classes of Tequila.
-The first being Tequila mixto and the second is 100% agave Tequila.
+And before I explain the different types of Tequila, you should know that there are also two classes of Tequila.
+The first is Tequila mixto, and the second is 100% agave Tequila.

 100% agave Tequila

 Usually, those Tequilas are of the highest quality.
-And ideally, you would only drink Tequila shots that fall into this class.
+Saying that, ideally, you would only drink Tequila shots that fall into this class.
 That will save you from some severe headaches.

 So only if the bottle states it's 100% agave do you know you have the real deal.
 Therefore, be wary next time you stock up your home bar.

 The five different types of Tequila

-When talking about different types of Tequila, many would agree that there are five different types available.
-Some others might argue that there are, in fact, seven types nowadays.
+When talking about Tequila, many can agree on five different types.
+Some others, however, argue that there are, in fact, seven types nowadays.

 Blanco Tequila (aged for 0-59 days)

 For many experts, this is the purest version of Tequila.
-Blanco Tequila is also known as “silver” or “plata”, going back to its usually colorless appearance.
+Blanco Tequila is also known as "Silver" or "Plata", referring to its usually colorless appearance.

 The other is that Blanco Tequila usually is aged in stainless-steel tanks rather than a barrel.

 Joven Tequila (blended)

 There are two different ways to achieve this amber color.
 In the best case, Joven Tequila is a blended mix of unaged and aged Tequilas.

 Reposado Tequila (aged for 60 - 364 days)

 The barrels also cause a darker color because besides adding a richer flavor, the wood also brings color to the distilled Tequila.

 Within this type of Tequila, you can find a large variety of products.
-Some are only slightly different from Joven Tequilas, while others are aged for almost a year.
+Some are barely different from Joven Tequilas, while others are aged for almost a year.

 Añejo Tequila (aged for 1+ years)

-The maximum size of these barrels is 600l.
-The sealed barrels are set aside.
+The maximum size of barrels for Tequila-aging is 600l.
+Once filled, the sealed casks are set aside for one year or more.
 Age then gives the beautiful amber color to the Tequila, while it also develops vanilla and floral aromas.